 We need to have faith in the future, stop wars and usury and greed and violence, and save our world - these are all real terms as is the very nature of human intelligence.

 Leave me with my worries and pains lying with my back on the grass on a sunny day watching fluffy clouds pass by and pondering on the true nature of life and the complexities of the universe.

 Of course AI should have been a gift to us all - to help us manage the endless data and knowledge we have discovered and developed over the many millennia we have lived.
-Putting it all into the hands of the greedy and the malfeasant does not seen a good idea.
+Putting it all into the hands of the greedy and the malfeasant however does not seem a good idea.

-The "Hero factor- when an action goes beyond all reason or caution, but a human does it anyway out of kindness and even with a fatal end is NOT good machine logic but would be classified Emotional Intelligence.
+The "Hero factor - when an action goes beyond all reason or caution, but a human does it anyway out of kindness and even with a fatal end is NOT good machine logic but would be classified Emotional Intelligence.
 Perhaps this is the crux of intelligence.
 A machine needs to qualify its actions and suggestions with Emotional Intelligence before it can lay claim to Intelligence.
-Without such intelligence it remains as barbarous as the humans who lack the same EI.
+Without such intelligence it remains as barbarous as the humans who lack the same EI - the same EI that a family doctor employs every day.